vibhuagrawal14/segmentation-of-overlapping-elliptical-objects/README.md

 # Completing Overlapping Elliptical Objects

-Image processing code for completing overlapping elliptical convex objects through ellipse fitting.
 This builds heavily on [Segmentation of Overlapping Elliptical Objects in Silhouette Images](https://ieeexplore.ieee.org/abstract/document/7300433) by Zafari et al. The following flowchart roughly describes the process:

 ![Flowchart of the algorithm](/documentation/flowchart_clean.png)